katiejacobson/se_project_aroundtheus/README.md

 Vanilla JS has been used to add functionality including opening and closing profile edit boxes and changing the name and description in the profile.
 A template card has been used to allow rendering of cards from an array of objects.

 Update: Users can input data (name and image url) into the "add card" form and a new card will be added with the name and image.
 Additionally, classList.add and classList.remove have been used to allow modals to be opened and closed.

+Update: Form validation has been enabled using the ValidityState property to validate form input.
+The submission button is also disabled until valid form input is added to the text field.
+Event Listeners for mousedown and keydown for Escape have been added to close the modal windows.

 **Figma**